Today's the Day (Sean Maguire song)

 "Today's the Day" is a song by Sean Maguire, released in 1997 as his eighth single and his first new recording since his second album Spirit, which was released the previous year.
-"Today's the Day" does not appear on any of Maguire's albums.
+"Today's the Day" was a standalone single following his two studio albums and was also omitted from his subsequent Greatest Hits compilation.
 The song was a change of style in Maguire's music; while his first two albums had been pop music, "Today's the Day" was almost Britpop in style.
-The single was unsuccessful and shortly after it was released Maguire decided to leave the music business and return to acting full-time.
 The single was a moderate success, peaking at #27 in the UK Singles Chart.